 WE’RE HERE TO HELP

-The struggles related to behavioral disorders, learning differences, and learning disabilities can be challenging; particularly when left untreated.
+The struggles related to behavioral disorders, learning differences, and learning disabilities can be challenging, particularly when left untreated.
 This is true not only for the child with the condition, but for their loved ones as well.
-It’s for this reason that the benefits of early diagnosis and proper treatment extend beyond just the educational aspects.
+For this reason, the benefits of early diagnosis and proper treatment extend beyond just the educational aspects.

 At the Sutcliffe Clinic, our holistic approach provides the guidance and support necessary to help children and their families thrive.
 By providing psychological testing, educational support, and medical wellness, our team focuses on the whole child.
 Additionally, we offer parent coaching and counseling to create a comprehensive treatment plan for the entire family.